If you are looking for more ways to focus, these top-tier distraction-free writing apps are ideal.

 iA Writer ($30) seeks to offer today’s more advanced AI writing benefits in an interface that’s not visually distracting – and it works pretty damn well.
 The app supports basic text writing with Markdown for formatting as you go via syntax and any internal coding or HTML you may want to use prior to uploading to something like WordPress.

-The app also includes a customizable style checker, similar to a grammar checker.
+The app also includes a customizable style checker, similar to a the best grammar checker.

-It helps you get rid of redundant words, cliches, and other issues.
+It helps you eliminate redundant words, cliches, and other issues.
 You can even build your own “patterns” for the checker to remember, and access suggestions at will with the “?” key, which goes a long way to justify the expense of this editor.
 If you don’t mind paying for a distraction-free writing app, I suggest this option over FocusWriter with no hesitation.